caseyg/awesome/README.md

 *   [fastrepl/hyprnote](https://github.com/fastrepl/hyprnote) - Privacy-first AI Notepad for back-to-back meetings

-*   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open Source Alternative to NotebookLM / Perplexity / Glean, connected to external sources such as search engines (Tavily, Linkup), Slack, Linear, Notion, YouTube, GitHub and more.
+*   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open Source Alternative to NotebookLM / Perplexity / Glean, connected to external sources such as search engines (Tavily, Linkup), Slack, Linear, Notion, YouTube, GitHub, Discord and more.

 *   [ymichael/open-codex](https://github.com/ymichael/open-codex) - Lightweight coding agent that runs in your terminal

 *   [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
 From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents

-*   [openai/codex](https://github.com/openai/codex) - Lightweight coding agent that runs in your terminal

 *   [vadimdemedes/ink](https://github.com/vadimdemedes/ink) - 🌈 React for interactive command-line apps